 I am an Assistant Professor in the Department of Political Science at Vanderbilt University.
 Prior to joining Vanderbilt, I held a Postdoctoral Fellowship at the Free University of Berlin as well as a Research Fellowship at the Women and Public Policy Program at Harvard University's John F. Kennedy School of Government.
 I received my Ph.D. from the Department of Political Science at the University of Washington in 2014.

 My research concerns political institutions, representation, and public policy, with a focus on gender and politics and a regional concentration in sub-Saharan Africa.
-Using a variety of cases and methodological approaches, my current work examines how quotas for women in politics mediate the representative process.
-This agenda includes measuring the effects of electoral gender quotas across a range of potential outcomes, including public attitudes and behavior towards female representatives, MP plenary behavior, and policy outcomes and legislative priorities.
+Using a variety of cases and methodological approaches, my current work examines how quotas for women in politics affect the representative process.
+This agenda includes measuring the effects of electoral gender quotas across a range of outcomes, including public attitudes and behavior towards women representatives, MP plenary behavior, and policy outcomes.

-My work has appeared or is forthcoming in Politics & Gender, Comparative Political Studies, International Organization, The Journal of Policy Analysis and Management, and Representation.
+My work has appeared or is forthcoming in The Journal of Politics, Politics & Gender, Comparative Political Studies, Comparative Politics, and International Organization.